 Additional works will see the installation of 1.25km of new main in Point Turton as well as the construction of a new booster pump station.

-Site works commenced at the end of 2017 and works are expected to take between 14-20 months to complete.
+Site works commenced at the end of 2017 and works are expected to be completed by October 2018.

 The new pipeline will be laid under the road verge where possible and follow a route that includes Harry Butler Road, Hardwicke Bay Road, Yorke Highway, Corny Point Road and White Hut Road.